What is a bone bruise?

 What are possible complications of a bone bruise?

 Most bone bruises heal without any problems.
 If your bone bruise is very large, your body may have trouble getting blood flow back to the area.
-This can cause avascular necrosis of the bone.
+This can rarely cause avascular necrosis of the bone.
 This leads to death of that part of the bone.

 When should I call my healthcare provider?